How to Make Glühwein (Mulled Wine) and Spread the Good Cheer

 Glühwein sold in a bottle.
 I advise against this Glühwein version.
 Part of the beauty of Glühwein is the scent of the holidays that the pot of spices and wine exude throughout your house as it simmers on the stove.
 But if you are pressed for time or simply opposed to anything that requires about 5 minutes of prep time then give the bottle version a try.
 Apparently World Market sells it at its stores.
 And if you go this route, for goodness sakes, heat the Glühwein in a pot on the stove, add some orange slices and spices anyway and pretend, pretend, pretend, it’s completely homemade.
 (It can be our little secret, I won’t tell anyone).

-If you really want to show off, you can get the whole shebang here at GermanDeli.com (which I must say, I have no experience with so if you try them, let me know if it worked out, if not, I will remove the plug from my blog.
-But if it does – this would make an awesome gift – a Glühwein care package)
+You can also try these guys International Food Shop (which I must say, I have no experience with so if you try them, let me know if it worked out, if not, I will remove the plug from my blog.
+But if it does – the site looks pretty awesome and I can highly recommend this White Elderflower Syrup with sparkling water as a great alternative to soft drinks – just need a spoonful per glass)

 And for the more daring: